tombenke/axon-go/README.md

 ## Prerequisites

 In order to be able to use the `axon-go` agents, and to run the examples, you will need a live [NATS](https://nats.io/) server.
-For experimenting, íou do not need to install a server, since there is an on-line one in the cloud, for testing purposes, and it is reacheable at the `demo.nats.io:4222` URL.
+For experimenting, You do not need to install a server, since there is an on-line one in the cloud, for testing purposes, and it is reacheable at the `demo.nats.io:4222` URL.
 This is the URL the examples are configured for.
-On the other hand, the agents use the `localhost:4222` as default URL, so in case you want to use them with the default configuration, or anyway wnts to use your own [NATS](https://nats.io/) server, then either you install it onto your machine, or use docker to start an instance of it, with the following command:
+On the other hand, the agents use the `localhost:4222` as default URL, so in case you want to use them with the default configuration, or anyway wants to use your own [NATS](https://nats.io/) server, then either you install it onto your machine, or use docker to start an instance of it, with the following command:

 ```bash
     docker run -it --rm --network=host --name nats-main nats -DV